The Mod Squad: Impact

-The shows Hogan's Heroes (1965-71), Star Trek (1966–69), I Spy (1965–68), The Bill Cosby Show (1969–71), Room 222 (1969–74), Mannix (1967–75), Mission: Impossible (1966–73), Julia (1968–71), The Flip Wilson Show (1970–74), and The Mod Squad (1968–73) were among the first programs to feature African-Americans as stars since the stereotyped roles of Amos 'n' Andy and Beulah (ABC, 1950–53).
+The shows Hogan's Heroes (1965–71), Star Trek (1966–69), I Spy (1965–68), The Bill Cosby Show (1969–71), Room 222 (1969–74), Mannix (1967–75), Mission: Impossible (1966–73), Julia (1968–71), The Flip Wilson Show (1970–74), and The Mod Squad (1968–73) were among the first programs to feature African-Americans as stars since the stereotyped roles of Amos 'n' Andy and Beulah (ABC, 1950–53).
 Significantly, The Mod Squad presented an African-American character (Linc) as being on an equal footing, as roles went, to the Caucasian characters (Pete and Julie).
 In one Mod Squad episode, the script called for Linc to give Julie a "friendly kiss".
 Since the first interracial kiss on an American television show was in 1968, this was still fairly new territory in popular culture.
 The studio was frightened of a negative public reaction, so they asked Spelling to cut it:

 "You can't do that," I was told.
 "You can't have a black man kissing a white girl."
 I won and ABC agreed to let it in, but they warned me I'd receive thousands of complaint letters.
 I didn't get one.

 Linc's famous "solid" and "keep the faith" were among the current-day slang used on the show, which included "pad", "dig it", and "groovy."

-The "kids" traveled in Pete's old station wagon, "Woody": a green woodie-style 1950 Mercury which became famous until it burned up in a fire after going over a cliff during a chase at the end of the second-season episode "The Death of Wild Bill Hannachek".
+The "kids" traveled in Pete's old station wagon, "Woody": a green woodie-style 1950 Mercury Eight which became famous until it burned up in a fire after going over a cliff during a chase at the end of the second-season episode "The Death of Wild Bill Hannachek".

 Among the series' guest stars were Desi Arnaz Jr., Ed Asner (three episodes in three different roles), René Auberjonois, Jim Backus, Joe Don Baker, Tom Bosley, Victor Buono, David Cassidy, Jack Cassidy, Tyne Daly (two episodes in two different roles), Sammy Davis Jr. (three episodes in three different roles), Tony Dow, Richard Dreyfuss (two episodes in two different roles), Sam Elliott, Harrison Ford (uncredited role), Meg Foster (two episodes in two different roles), Anthony Geary, Louis Gossett Jr., Lee Grant, Andy Griffith, Clint Howard, Rodolfo Hoyos Jr. (three episodes in three different roles), Spelling's ex-wife Carolyn Jones, Fernando Lamas, Cleavon Little, Barbara McNair, Leslie Nielsen, Stefanie Powers, Vincent Price, Richard Pryor, Robert Reed, Sugar Ray Robinson, Cesar Romero, Marion Ross, Martin Sheen, Bobby Sherman (two episodes in two different roles), Vic Tayback, Danny Thomas (as well as being co-executive producer of the show), Daniel J. Travanti (three episodes in three different roles), Jo Van Fleet, Fritz Weaver, Billy Dee Williams and William Windom.